escorciav/moments-retrieval/notebooks/README.md

 - Some notebooks may not run and that's fine, right?

-    If I take your notes I may have a hard time navigating through them.
-Anyways, going back to the topic.
-As long as you have the correct environement, you can fix missing funtions or modules errors by appending the root folder into the PYTHONPATH.
+    If I take your notes I may have a hard time navigating through them 😁.
+Going back to the topic, as long as you have the correct development environment, errors are trivial to fix.
+At least those related to missing funtions or modules, just append the project folder into the PYTHONPATH.

     The trick is similar to the following lines:

     ```python
     import sys